namin/TAPL-in-miniKanren-cKanren-core.logic/clojure-tapl/tapl/README.md

     lein test; lein install

-Nominal unificationThe _nom_ files use nominal, available in the `core.logic.nominal` package:
+Some files use nominal unification available in the `core.logic.nominal` package.
+For example:

-    (ns quine-repl
+    (ns tapl-nom-repl
       (:use [tapl.quines_nom_red_small])
       (:refer-clojure :exclude [==])
       (:use [clojure.core.logic :exclude [is] :as l]